python/devguide/developer-workflow/communication-channels.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To follow any individual topics or threads, you can adjust your notifications through the notification button 🔔 found on the right of the topic at the end of the timeline.
+To follow any individual topics or threads, you can adjust your notifications through the notification button :guilabel:`🔔` found on the right of the topic at the end of the timeline.
 You can also do so at the bottom of each topic.
 Select "Watching" and you will be notified when there is any new updated reply from that particular thread.